LittleBigRefresh/Docs/Docs/topics/discord/faq.md

 ## I can't log in on the site, and I am not receiving any password reset requests!

-Your account is likely unactivated, make sure you are able to log in from LBP before trying to log in on the site.
+Your account is likely unactivated; make sure you are able to log in from LBP before trying to log in on the site.

 ## When I open the patcher, I get strange warnings about cool levels, and I don't see the GUI!